Walt Goldsby

 Walton Hugh Goldsby (December 31, 1861 – January 11, 1914), also spelled Walten Hugh Goldsby, was an American baseball player who played as an outfielder for parts of three seasons in top professional leagues in 1884, 1886, and 1888.
 He was a member of five different teams during these seasons; the St. Louis Browns, Washington Nationals, Richmond Virginians, and Baltimore Orioles of the American Association, and the Washington Nationals of the National League.
 During his playing days, his listed height was 5'10.5", and his weight as 165 lbs.

 In addition to his major league experience, Goldsby also appeared as a both a player and a manager in minor league baseball, most notably for the Topeka Golden Giants of the Western League in 1887.
 In 1889, while he was a player-manager for a team in Evansville, Illinois, he suffered partial paralysis during a game; acute rheumatism was diagnosed as a cause.
-He left baseball a short time later, and worked for the railroad.
+He left baseball a short time later and worked for the railroad.

 Early life

-Walton Hugh Goldsby was born on December 31, 1861, in Marion, Louisiana to Irish immigrants.
+Goldsby was born on December 31, 1861, in Marion, Louisiana to Irish immigrants.
 In 1880, he was living with his widowed mother Dottie, a schoolteacher, as a boarder in a hotel located in Prescott, Arkansas.